Rent vs Buy in Charlotte NC?

 - You’re paying for housing whether you own or rent – why not pay your mortgage instead of your landlord’s?
 And deduct if from your taxes too!

 - Owning is a form of forced savings.
 When paying a mortgage, you’re increasing the equity in your home and your overall wealth

 - Purchasing a house is a leveraged investment and one of the few available to normal Americans.
 For example, if you put 10% down, you have a leverage factor of 10 meaning that for every one percent the home increases in value is a 10% return on investment!
 Wow… so you buy a $200,000 home, a 2% appreciation rate raises the value 4K per year.
 Some Charlotte neighborhoods are increasing 5-10% per year.

 - There are substantial savings and tax benefits to owning a home.
 Charlotte has experienced, and by most accounts will experience appreciating home prices.
 After two years owning, capital gains taxes on homes under $250k are waived for individuals and under $500K for married couples.
 This means that you could move every two years, make substantial money of off improvements/appreciation and never pay taxes on it!
 Not a bad thing!

 - You are moving on with your life, out of the renter stage into the owner and equity stage.

 Ok, so those are some very solid benefits!
 What are some of the common objections and issues getting in the way of home ownership?

 The most common objection?
 Fear!

-Fear of making a mistake is a real and often the main objection to home ownership for those 1st time home buyers who have good credit and can afford it.
+Fear, of making a mistake is a real and often the main objection to home ownership for those 1st time home buyers who have good credit and can afford it.
 A real estate meltdown (back in 08 and 09) will do that to you!
-The good news is the real estate market is on much healthier footing now and most of the neighborhoods in Charlotte are back at pre-recession values or higher.
+The good news is the real estate market is on much healthier footing now and the neighborhoods in Charlotte are back at pre-recession values or higher.